hedgey-finance/NFT_OTC_Core/README.md

 npx hardhat test
 ```

+## Deploymenting
+To deploy the contracts, use your preferred web3 deployment script.
+When deploying the contracts we go in a specific order for immediate linking of everything:
+1. deploy the NFT contract with the WETH address and blank '' string for the starting URI
+2. await the NFT contract deployment and then deploy the OTC contract with the WETH address and the newly confirmed NFT contract address for second constructor param
+3. call the function 'updateBaseURI' immediately after the NFT contract has been deployed with the URL that you use (for hedgey its https://nfts.hedgey.finance/${nft_address}),
+  ensuring that the uri is immediately set - now it cannot be reset by anyone again.
+This prevents unneccessary risks of having an admin address continue to manage the baseURI.

 ## Active Mainnet Deployments
 Deployed from commit hash `06a3c29c3b0ad0b2347aba9d858e044f1de59edb`
 All of the smart contracts on production mainnets have been deployed at the same addresses below: